ppossanzini/MapZilla/docs/source/Configuration.md

 ## Configuring visibility

-By default, AutoMapper only recognizes public members.
+By default, MapZilla only recognizes public members.
 It can map to private setters, but will skip internal/private methods and properties if the entire property is private/internal.
-To instruct AutoMapper to recognize members with other visibilities, override the default filters ShouldMapField and/or ShouldMapProperty :
+To instruct MapZilla to recognize members with other visibilities, override the default filters ShouldMapField and/or ShouldMapProperty :

 ```c#
 var configuration = new MapperConfiguration(cfg =>